“Can I ask you a question?”

 I felt like pulling my hair and banging my head on the table a few times.

 Listen, I said, I am not an apple expert. you need to either visit the apple store or ring them.
 I said.
-Surprisingly calmly.
+I was surprisingly calm.

 I hoped this would end the conversation and she would either leave without saying a word, or surprise me with a “thank you”.